patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/typography/typography.md

 import './typography.css';

 ## Our font family
 We use Red Hat Display and Red Hat Text.
+Red Hat Display should be used for **larger** text headlines, while Red Hat text should be used for **smaller** subheaders and body text, for better long-form readability.

 <Button style={{borderRadius: '0px', fontWeight: '600', paddingTop: '12px', paddingBottom: '12px', paddingLeft: '24px', paddingRight: '24px'}} variant="primary" component="a" href="https://github.com/RedHatOfficial/RedHatFont" target="_blank">DOWNLOAD</Button>